Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Performance Evaluation

-We consider a typical user at the origin and the typical BS located at ${y_0}$ associated with the typical user.
-Let $l$ be the distance between the typical user at the origin and the nearest BS $y_0$.
-The PDF of $l$ can be derived according to a simple fact that the null probability of a 2-D Poisson process in an area $A$ is ${e^{ - {\lambda}_b A}}$.
-Thus, the PDF of $l$ is\cite{6042301}
+In this section, we explore the effect of traffic on the network performance from the aspects of success probability, throughput, delay and stability.
+As mentioned in the system model, we consider a typical user at the origin, and the serving BS of the typical user is located at $y_0$.
+Let $l_0$ be the distance between the typical user at the origin and the nearest BS $y_0$.
+The PDF of $l_0$ can be derived according to the fact that the null probability of a 2-D Poisson process with intensity $\lambda_b$ in an area $A$ is $e^{ - {\lambda}_b A}$.
+Thus, the PDF of $l_0$ is \cite{6042301}

-Here, the distance $l$ is assumed to be a random variable and the result will be used in the following.
-A similar model is described by a meta distribution in\cite{8168355}.
+The distance $l_0$ is a random variable.
+A similar model is described by a meta distribution in \cite{8168355}.

-The status of BSs in the network can be either busy or idle.
-We assume that the probability of each interfering BS being busy is $q$ in each time slot $t$ and the SIR at the typical user in the time slot $t$ is denoted by ${\rm{SIR}}_t$.
-Then, the ${\rm{SIR}}_t$ can be described as
+Note that we consider the downlink of a wireless network, and the status of a BS may be either busy or idle.
+Letting $L_i$ be the distance between the typical user and the interfering BS $y_i$, the SIR at the typical user with a distance $l_0$ from its serving BS in the time slot $t$ is